Teddies to trinkets, airlines eye sales in the sky

 A recent Amadeus and IdeaWorks report estimates traditional airlines generate between 5 and 10 percent of their total sales from ancillary revenues.
 The report said this would “grow significantly” as legacy carriers become more innovative in their introduction of new revenue sources.

-While the extra fees boost airlines’ profit margins and stimulate demand by making fares seem cheaper, the initiatives do not always go down well with travellers.
+While the extra fees boost airlines’ profit margins and stimulate demand by making fares seem cheaper, the initiatives do not always go down well with travelers.

 EasyJet’s recent push to increase credit card charges for flight bookings has been unpopular, as was U.S. airline JetBlue’s move to charge for pillows.